-There is a lot of interest in buying short sale or bank owned properties these days.
+There is a lot of interest in buying short sales or buying a foreclosed home these days.
 A lot of information, some good and some bad, is floating around about the subject.
 Often the information offered is for sale, with the promise that you can make a lot of money with little effort once you know “the secret formula”.
 The fact is that there are no secrets, and to make money does require effort.

 What's a "short sale"?